DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

   }
 }) }}

-### Use blue box to explain who is responsible for setting up permissions
+### Use the blue box to explain how to change permissions as an accredited body

-In the previous iteration, we used the warning text component to explain to users of an accredited body that they'd need to contact the training provider to make changes.
+In the previous iteration, we used the [warning text](https://design-system.service.gov.uk/components/warning-text/) component to explain to users who work for an accredited body that they need to contact the training provider to make changes.

-But this got a bit lost amongst the rest of the content and was inconsistent to the blue box used when setting up permissions for the first time.
+But this got a bit lost amongst the rest of the content and was inconsistent to the blue box that’s used when seeting up organisational permissions.

+If we use the blue box for this content
+Then users will find it easier to read

 {{ appFigure({
   image: {